ijnrghjkdsmigywneig203/Instagram-AIO/README.md

 # Instagram-AIO
-Manage your accounts effortlessely with Gramify without the risk of your accounts being banned.
+Manage your instagram accounts effortlessely with Gramify without the risk of your accounts being banned.

+# How to use
+* Install python from https://python.org and add it to path
+* add instagram account cookies into `data/cookies.txt` you can also add your proxies into `data/proxies.txt` (disable proxyless mode for use with a proxies)
+* run `start.bat` to begin the tool.
+* If you need some help, just join my discord - discord.gg/clipssender

 # Features
 * Proxy Support